Frequently Asked Questions

 The American National Standards Institute (ANSI) is a private, non-profit organization that administers and coordinates the U.S. voluntary Standards and Conformity Assessment System.
 Founded in 1918, the Institute works in close collaboration with stakeholders from industry and government to identify and develop Standards- and conformance-based solutions to national and global priorities.

-The ASIS Executive Protection Community Steering Committee is working on what they deem to be a “Best Practices” document.
-While they may have intentions of creating a Standard or Guideline, they did not file an application with ANSI-PINS (Project Initiation Notification System).
-Therefore, while ASIS may have considered developing a Standard or Guideline, they did not take the action needed to do so.
+The ASIS Executive Protection Community Steering Committee is focused on creating what they consider to be a "Best Practices" document.
+While they might have intentions of calling it a Standard or Guideline, it will not be and ANSI approved standard.

 Can there be two ANSI Standards?